lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Full metagenomic sequencing would be a less biased assessment to study all organisms in a symbiosis, at least when one expects more endophytic microbes.

 Full metagenomics sequencing is inefficient if symbionts are lowly abundant in plant tissue, and hence the method becomes highly cost-inefficient.
-Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories, thereby capitalising on opportunities of the FAIR data age.
+Alternatively, symbiont genomes may be retrieved from sequencing data already available in data repositories, thereby capitalising on opportunities of the FAIR data age and the diverity thereoff.
 We demonstrated this before in @Dijkhuizen2018, where we serendipitously found bacterial genomes as a by-product of the _A. filiculoides_ genome assembly.
 @Delmont2016 extracted three bacterial genomes from the tardigrade genome in a similar fashion, using advanced visualisation and multiple sequencing libraries to puzzle apart the contigs of multiple organisms in a single assembly.
 Additionally, a study may benefit from using public data for the scope of the inquiry can be easily widened to include related species and their metagenomes.